rubyforgood/casa/README.md

 ### Error tracking

 We are currently using https://app.bugsnag.com/ to track errors in staging.
 Errors post to slack at #casa-bots

+### Email

+This app sends email for user signup and deactivation.
+We use https://www.sendinblue.com/ because we get 300 free emails a day, which is more than we expect to need.
+We are not using Mailgun because they limited us to only 5 recipients without a paid plan.

 ### Setup to develop: